Parenting Counseling

 Subsequent sessions will work towards achieving your goals, improving communication, and strengthening your conflict-resolution skills.
 Sessions may include just you or it may include the whole family.
 Moreover, your counselor may want to see you alone for some sessions and your whole family for some sessions.
 You will be giving parenting exercises to complete and you will share your experiences during sessions.

-What Techniques are Normally Used During Parenting Counseling?
+Techniques Used During Parenting Counseling:

 Parenting counselors use a variety of techniques during counseling sessions, however, these techniques depend on your situation.
 For instance, if your situation involves anxiety and/or depression, your counselor may use “talk therapy,” re-framing, role-play, and/or communication exercises to help you better manage these conditions.